 Responding to the COVID-19 Pandemic

 The Alliance is working with our Associates and fellow advocates in response to the COVID-19 pandemic to ensure that lawmakers understand the severe damage playing out in the energy efficiency sector and that they act accordingly to put policies in place that protect jobs and pave the way for future rebuilding.
-A recent report from E2, E4TheFuture, and others found that more than 360,000 energy efficiency workers have lost their jobs since the shutdown began in March.
+A recent report from E2, E4TheFuture, and others found that almost 340,000 energy efficiency workers have lost their jobs since the shutdown began in March.
 These are mostly construction workers at small businesses who can’t get into homes or buildings to work due to safety concerns.
 The slowdown ultimately threatens the entire efficiency sector, including manufacturing of insulation, windows and other components, engineering, professional services, etc.

 While we will support a number of policy solutions, including natural prospects such as expanding weatherization programs and federal financing opportunities, we are using our feedback from our Associates, as well as our 2020 strategy, to develop a package of stimulus opportunities focused on four priorities: federal grant program for energy efficiency retrofits, as well as funding retrofits in public buildings, transportation and infrastructure investments, and expansion of energy efficiency tax credits.